BLI3980/git_quick_guide/git_beginner_instruction.md

 # About Git

 Git is one of the most popular solutions in market for managing the versions of files in complex projects, whether performed by one person or multiple team members.
+<p> </p>

 # Download and install

-Download and install the latest version of Git use the following link:
+Download and install the latest version of Git using the following link:
 > [Download Git](https://git-scm.com/downloads)
 <p> </p>

-While it is possible to manage a project through Git interface itself, it is not convenient, that's why there are many other applications that are used as console/terminal for Git.
+While it is possible to manage a project through Git interface itself, it is not convenient, that is why there are many other applications that are used as console/terminal for Git.
 Visual Studio Code is one of the most popular ones.

-Download and install the latest version of Git use the following link:
+Download and install the latest version of Visual Studio Code using the following link:
 > [Download Visual Studio Code](https://code.visualstudio.com/download)
 <p> </p>

 >**Note:** It is recommended to install Git first, followed by VSC.
 <p> </p>

 # Set up